Spotting Repeat Fraudsters (Device Fingerprinting)

 - The IP is residential, but the ASN belongs to a known residential proxy provider

-Any one of these signals alone might be explainable.
-All four together are not.
+Any one of these alone might be explainable.
+All four together aren't.

 Example: Detecting a remote access scam